Exams & Services

 We are licensed to diagnose and manage virtually all eye diseases discovered in a comprehensive eye exam.
 In the event we feel additional management of the eye disease is required, we will make the appropriate referral to the specialist.
 Eye diseases may include the following:

-• Macular Degeneration is a disease which affects central vision, that is needed for reading and driving.
+• Macular Degeneration is a disease that affects central vision, which is needed for reading and driving.
 In advanced cases, it can lead to serious vision loss.
 Early detection of this sight-threatening disease can lead to the preservation of your vision.

-• Eye infections can be caused by bacteria, viruses and fungi.
-We are able to differentiate the type of infection you may be suffering so we can treat with appropriate medications.
+• Eye infections can be caused by bacteria, viruses, and fungi.
+We are able to differentiate the type of infection you may be suffering so we can treat it with appropriate medications.

 • Ocular allergies range from the acute to the chronic.
-We have many therapeutic options to effectively manage this condition.
+We have many therapeutic options to manage this condition effectively.

 Urgent Eye Care Needs